scantist/user-docs/docs/en-US/Create-and-Manage-Project/Add-SCM-Repositories.md

 When creating a new project with your SCM in Scantist, it is important to provide the necessary information.
 Here's what you need to do:

-1. Select the team that you want to assign the project to
+1.&nbsp;&nbsp;&nbsp;Select the team that you want to assign the project to

-2. Choose the compliance policy you want to apply.
+2.&nbsp;&nbsp;&nbsp;Choose the compliance policy you want to apply.
 If you have not created a compliance policy for the project, you can choose the default compliance.

 ## What's next?